FlashKorten/recogs/README.md

   - find a nice way to show a 'help' screen in game explaining how to play (keybindings)

-Thanks to the nice and well written comments on reddit to improve this!
+hanks to the nice and well written comments on reddit to improve this!